 Come to Belgrade, Serbia with an open mind; you’re about to take a deep dive into its dark tourism secrets.

 This is Balkan history from the Serbian perspective.
 Centuries of war have shaped this capital city and its people.
 NATO bombs fell on military targets here as recently as 1999.
-Here are five ways to uncover some of Belgrade’s darkest secrets, while also enjoying the tasty food and lively street scene.
+Here are five ways to uncover some of Belgrade’s dark tourism secrets, while also enjoying the tasty food and lively street scene.

 - Underground tour of the Roman Well and Tito’s Secret Bunker